Cultural and Linguistic Awareness for Nursing Professionals

 Meet the Expert: Rushika Patel, PhD

-Dr. Rushika Patel is the chief inclusion officer at the University of Michigan School of Nursing (UMSN).
+Dr. Rushika Patel is the assistant dean for strategic education at the University of Michigan School of Nursing (UMSN).
 She has spent over 17 years in the education sector, both in the United States and abroad, where she has taught in various settings, such as Detroit Public Schools, Japan, and India, gaining diverse perspectives and experiences.

 Additionally, Patel has worked on numerous diversity-related initiatives and directed the Women’s Center and Intercultural Center at the University of Michigan-Flint.
 Her research and publication interests focus on critical race, class, gender, and citizenship studies in education.